 “The online classes were on Saturday and were amazing, very educative, informative, and dynamic.
 The practical Montessori classes in the Institute are scheduled in advance and they are brilliant"

 How will I learn?

-Whilst in college, you focus on learning the Montessori method and pedagogy and the core principles of early years care and education.
-Classes are split between the practical Montessori approach and theory training, with time spent learning the theory and practising the Montessori presentation skills during each session.
+Classes are split between the practical Montessori approach and theory training, with time spent throughout your learning journey gaining the theoretical knowledge and practising the Montessori presentation skills.

 What is a Webinar?

 A webinar, in the context of online learning, is a lecturer delivering a presentation or class online to a group of students.